Aimia: The Road To Redemption - Part 2

 - Cash and cash equivalents jumped by over $100 million over Q2-2017.

-- Long term investments decreased by $15 million thanks to sale of Air Miles trademark to Diversified Royalty Corporation (OTC:BEVFF).
+- Long-term investments decreased by $15 million, thanks to sale of Air Miles trademark to Diversified Royalty Corporation (OTC:BEVFF).

 - A new line, income taxes payable appeared in this quarter due to above mentioned sale.

-- Sum of total deferred revenue remained relatively constant, although almost $200 million more moved into current liability from long term liability.
+- Sum of total deferred revenue remained relatively constant, although almost $200 million more moved into current liability from long-term liability.

 - Pension and other liabilities moved slightly due to accumulation of another quarter of preferred dividends offset by small changes in pension values.